NATO chief Stoltenberg vows alliance will defend itself | DW | 16.03.2022

 Next week, an extraordinary summit of NATO leaders is due to be held.

-The country's hopes of becoming part of the NATO security alliance also don't appear to be any closer to materializing.
+The country's hopes of becoming part of the NATO security alliance also don't appear to be any closer to materializing, something that Ukrainian President Volodymyr Zelenskyy appeared to concede on Tuesday.

 "Ukraine is not a member of NATO, we understand that.
 We are decent people.
 We've heard for years that the doors were open, but we also heard that we could not join.
-Thats the truth and it must be recognized.
-I'm glad that our people are beginning to understand this, and rely on themselves and our partners who are helping us," Ukrainian President Volodymyr Zelenskyy said on Tuesday.
+That's the truth and it must be recognized.
+I'm glad that our people are beginning to understand this, and rely on themselves and our partners who are helping us," Zelenskyy said.

-Russia views Ukraine's NATO aspirations as a threat to its security and has accused the alliance of encroaching east.
+Russia views Ukraine's NATO aspirations as a threat to its security and has accused the alliance of encroaching eastward.

 kb/sms (dpa, Reuters)